OpenChain-Project/Reference-Material/Policy-Templates/Community/Contribution-Policy-Template/FOSSPolicyTemplate.md

 * Foster economic growth

-The objective of this policy is to allow PUBLIC_ADMINISTRATION to embrace open source software development without compromising its core interests and information security, following the communities’ best practices and in the respect of all stakeholders.
+The objective of this policy is to allow PUBLIC_ADMINISTRATION to embrace open source software development without compromising its core interests and information security, following the communities' best practices and in the respect of all stakeholders.

 Globally this policy proposes to: